 You might want to consider one additional field to gain some more specific information, provided it will not slow down the process of filling in the form.
 For example, don’t ask people to complete a “subject” field, as they will already explain themselves in the main message field.

-If you want to categorise and prioritise your enquiries, you could use a dropdown box and offer options of ‘Service/How can I help’ to help better categorise and prioritise your responses.
-But once again keep this simple!
+If you want to categorise and prioritise your enquiries, you could use a dropdown box and provide categorise such as ‘Service/How can I help’.
+But once again, keep this simple!

 Validate my existence!

 What happens after someone takes the time and effort to complete your form and hits ‘Send’ is key in building a positive bond between you and the customer.

 It should be immediately clear that the message has been sent and hasn’t evaporated into cyberspace.

 Typically, the first thing someone sees after submitting the contact form is the validation: a quick line of text to let them know if the form submitted or not.

 Tell them what will happen next.
 How long should they expect to wait for a response?
 Should they keep an eye out for a follow-up email (and should they check their junk mail folder)?